A quieter Christmas: White House to skip big holiday parties because of covid

 The former would later be revealed as an apparent superspreader event while the latter stoked accusations that Newsom, who later faced a recall election, was playing by a different set of rules than the one he prescribed for everyone else.
 Newsom survived the recall in large part by rededicating himself to rigorous coronavirus restrictions.

 In Britain, Prime Minister Boris Johnson is facing a major political threat from reports that a Christmas party was held last year in the prime minister’s residence at 10 Downing Street — in the middle of a strict lockdown when many Britons were dying.
-As with Newsom, the reports prompted complaints that the ruling elite creates one set of rules for itself and one for everyone else.
+As with Newsom, the reports prompted complaints that the ruling elite creates a set of rules for itself and one for others.

 That is an impression the White House does not want to risk.
 “We’re still in the middle of a pandemic,” Psaki said.
 “We’re still taking precautions as it relates to large events, big visitors.”